reflectoring/reflectoring.github.io/content/blog/2022/2022-01-05-getting-started-with-amazon-CDK.md

 categories: ["spring-boot"]
 date: 2022-01-05 06:00:00 +1000
 modified: 2022-01-05 06:00:00 +1000
 excerpt: "AWS Cloud Development Kit (CDK) is a framework for defining cloud infrastructure in code and provisioning it through AWS CloudFormation.
-It lets us build applications in the cloud with the expressive power of a programming language.
+It helps us to build applications in the cloud with the expressive power of a programming language.
 In this article, we will introduce AWS CDK, understand its core concepts and work through some examples."
 image: images/stock/0115-2021-1200x628-branded.jpg
 url: getting-started-with-aws-cdk
 ---

 Infrastructure as Code (IaC) is the managing and provisioning of infrastructure through code instead of through manual processes.

-AWS provides native support for IaC the Azure Resource Manager.
-Teams can define declarative templates that specify the infrastructure required to deploy their solutions.
+AWS provides native support for IaC thru the CloudFormation service.
+With CloudFormation, teams can define declarative templates that specify the infrastructure required to deploy their solutions.

-AWS Cloud Development Kit (CDK) is a framework for defining cloud infrastructure in code and provisioning it through AWS CloudFormation.
-It lets us build applications in the cloud with the expressive power of a programming language.
+AWS Cloud Development Kit (CDK) is a framework for defining cloud infrastructure with the expressive power of a programming language and provisioning it through AWS CloudFormation.

 In this article, we will introduce AWS CDK, understand its core concepts and work through some examples.

-{% include github-project.html url="https://github.com/thombergs/code-examples/tree/master/spring-boot/spring-boot-i18n" %}
+{% include github-project.html url="https://github.com/thombergs/code-examples/tree/master/aws/cdkv2" %}

 ## What is AWS CDK
 The AWS Cloud Development Kit (AWS CDK) is an open-source framework for defining cloud infrastructure as code with a set of supported programming languages.
 It is designed to support multiple programming languages.
 The core of the system is written in TypeScript, but bindings for other languages can be added.

 AWS CDK comes with a Command Line Interface (CLI) to interact with CDK applications for performing different tasks like
  - listing the infrastructure stacks defined in the CDK app
- - synthesize the stacks into CloudFormation templates, determine the differences between running stack instances and the stacks defined in our CDK code, and deploy stacks to any public AWS Region
+ - synthesizing the stacks into CloudFormation templates,
+ - determining the differences between running stack instances and the stacks defined in our CDK code, and deploying stacks to any public AWS Region

 ## Primer on CloudFormation - the Engine underneath CDK
 The CDK is built over AWS CloudFormation service and uses it as the engine for provisioning AWS resources.
 So it is very important to have a good understanding of CloudFormation when working with CDK.